Playground: Effects on child development

 Commentators argue that the quality of a child's exercise experience can affect their self-esteem.
 Ajzen TPB (1991) promotes the notion that children's self-esteem is enhanced through the encouragement of physical mastery and self-development.
 It can be seen that playgrounds provide an ideal opportunity for children to master physical skills, such as learning to swing, balance and climb.
 Personal development may be gained through the enhancement of skills, such as playing, communicating and cooperating with other children and adults in the playground.

-It can also be seen that public and private playgrounds act as a preventative health measure amongst young people because they promote physical activity at a stage in children's lives when they are active and not yet at risk from opting out of physical activity.
+Controlled risk in play at a playground helps children develop skills to assess physical risk and can reduce injury later in life.

 Children have devised many playground games and pastimes.
 But because playgrounds are usually subject to adult supervision and oversight, young children's street culture often struggles to fully thrive there.
 Research by Robin Moore concluded shown that playgrounds need to be balanced with marginal areas that (to adults) appear to be derelict or wasteground but to children they are areas that they can claim for themselves, ideally a wooded area or field.

 For many children, it is their favorite time of day when they get to be on the playground for free time or recess.
 It acts as a release for them from the pressures of learning during the day.
 They know that time on the playground is their own time.